 Sound Recording Technology

-Music theory -- Admission to the music theory degree program requires an oral examination with a committee from the music theory faculty.
-This examination usually takes place during the second semester of the sophomore year.
-Many students in this degree program initially major in performance or music education and then elect to add the music theory major, thus working toward a double degree.
-This is not to say that music theory majors must be double majors.
-Music theory majors must maintain a minimum B average in music theory courses required for the major and meet the jury requirements of the performance instrument area.
+Music theory -- To be admitted to the music theory degree program, an interview/audition with a committee from the music theory faculty is required.
+This should be done during the second semester of the freshman year when possible.
+Each major must maintain a B average in music theory courses required for the major and meet the jury requirements of the performance instrument area.
+A piano proficiency examination is required at the end of the fifth semester of study.
+In the event of a piano deficiency, additional study will be required.
 Questions pertaining to the degree should be addressed to the chair of the department.

 All composition students study piano; however, all prospective composition majors are given the option to audition on another instrument or voice in order to be eligible for additional study with the faculty in this secondary area.
 A successful audition guarantees the student two full years of study in the secondary performance area.
 Additional study beyond the first four semesters is possible, depending on student performance, faculty studio availability, and a performance study fee for additional credits.
 (This secondary performance area audition is not a requirement for entrance into the composition program; it is simply provided for those students who are already advanced performers and who wish to continue serious and rigorous study on their instrument or voice.)
 Pianists may also avail themselves of this opportunity and would receive an additional year of piano performance study during their course of study.